Neil-Ni/FullStack-Test/README.md

 1. Authorization screen
   - It should allow to login by user name (email) and password (we dont have Sign Up functionality, so you can just add some test users to DB directly)
 2. Main screen
-  - The list of supported telecom operators: MTS, Beeline, Megafon (list of available operators shoudl be returned from the server).
+  - The list of supported telecom operators: MTS, Beeline, Megafon (list of available operators should be returned from the server).
   - Click on certain operator should redirect to the refilling screen.
 3. Refill balance form
   - Identifier of the selected operator